Pual397/LeagueofLegendsclientlaunchesads/README.md

 <br>
 <br>There is an online game on computer without any rewards.
 <br>Need Pengu Loader, don't let players waste time on ads, FuckYou Riot🖕🖕🖕.
-<br>Please do not share this on social media platforms like Bilibili.
+<br>Please do not share this on social media platforms like Youtube.
 Any dissemination will only accelerate the demise of personalized plugins.